In collaboration with Myrtle Beach SC. Thank you for supporting the brands that support A Taste of Koko!

 Explore Brookgreen Gardens

-Brookgreen Gardens is an absolute must-visit for a day trip, as it is the floral jewel of South Carolina’s coastal community and recently named one of the top 1- botanical gardens in America and the recipient of the 2019 Garden Excellence Award from the American Public Gardens Association.
-Brookgreen is the finest outdoor museum of its type in the world and contains the largest and most comprehensive collection of American figurative sculpture in the country, displayed in a stunning garden setting, three galleries, and a visible storage and research facility.
-The collection today contains over 2,700 works by 425 artists, the collection is truly remarkable.
+Brookgreen Gardens is an absolute must-visit for a day trip, as it is the floral jewel of South Carolina’s coastal community and recently named one of the top 10 botanical gardens in America.
+Additionally, it is the recipient of the 2019 Garden Excellence Award from the American Public Gardens Association.
+Brookgreen stands out as the finest outdoor museum of its type in the world, boasting the largest and most comprehensive collection of American figurative sculpture in the country.
+The sculptures are displayed in a stunning garden setting, three galleries, and a visible storage and research facility.
+With over 2,700 works by 425 artists, the collection is truly remarkable.

 Guided tours: The popular excursion “Silent Cities’ offers a rare opportunity to travel on back roads to explore cemeteries at Brookgreen and learn about the historical burial customs of European and African origin.
 Tickets are $15 in addition to garden admission for this two-hour excursion.
 Daily at 12 and 2:30 pm.